The Mirror Clemens-Schmid Sequence: Introduction

 Section \ref{sec:perverse} consists largely of background material on the perverse Leray filtration on cohomology.
 After setting up notation, we prove that this filtration is respected by two localization exact sequences (Proposition \ref{prop:perverselocalization}).
 We then briefly review some results of de Cataldo and Migliorini \cite{pflht} (Theorem \ref{thm:geometricleray}), which give a geometric interpretation of the perverse Leray filtration, before using these to prove a series of useful vanishing lemmas for the graded pieces.
 We conclude the section with a result from \cite{htam} (Proposition \ref{prop:cupperverse}), which shows that the perverse Leray filtration on the cohomology of $Y$ coincides with the one induced by cup-product with the preimage of a general linear section.

-Section \ref{sec:mirrorCS} contains the main result of the paper, Theorem \ref{thm:mirrorcs}, which presents the mirror Clemens-Schmid sequence and proves that it respects the three filtrations (Hodge, weight, and perverse Leray).
-To illustrate this sequence, in Subsection \ref{sec:K3fibex} we compute the graded pieces of these filtrations for codimension $1$ and $2$ fibrations on a K3 surface $Y$.
+Section \ref{sec:mirrorCS} contains the proof of Theorem \ref{thm:mainthm}.
+Here we construct the mirror Clemens-Schmid sequence and prove that it is an exact sequence of mixed Hodge structures on the graded pieces of the perverse Leray filtration.